SkoolNotes/Taproot/KBhPHYS201QuantumMechanics.md

 So, he made it better.

-Max Plank's Model 2 is just Model 1, but an additional assumption that when Energy Transfers from e^- to EMW, $\delta E$ must be
+Max Plank's Model 2 is just Model 1, but an additional assumption that when Energy Transfers from e^- to EMWave, $\delta E$ must be some constant * frequency of light.